How to change a plug socket

 4. How to plan and prepare for fitting a plug socket

-5. How to replace a damaged socket
+5. How to change a plug socket

 Important safety message